INTERNATIONAL

 Application

 for Enforcement of a Decision Made or Recognised in the Requested State.
-“The application requests that a
+“The

-competent authority of a Contracting State enforce its own decision or a
+application requests that a competent authority of a Contracting State enforce

-decision, or a foreign decision that it has already recognised, and assist in
+its own decision or a decision, or a foreign decision that it has already

-transmitting payments to a creditor living outside that State” (The Practical
+recognised, and assist in transmitting payments to a creditor living outside

-Handbook).
-Because the decision (order)
+that State” (The Practical Handbook).
+Because the decision (order) was taken or

-not have to be recognized (registered) before it can be enforced.
+be recognized (registered) before it can be enforced.

 ii.